cysouw/diathesis/text/c09_adverbials.md

 ### [ NAD | NAp ] *weiter-* Dative antipassive {#sec:adverbial-dative-antipassive}

 Ditransitive verbs like *empfehlen* 'to recommend' [@next a] can be used with a preverbial *weiter-* to form *weiterempfehlen* 'to recommend on' [@next b].
 With this preverbial it does not seem to be possible anymore to use a dative [@next a].
-Instead, an *an* prepositional phrase is used (or the recipient is completely left out, which appears to be frequent).
+Instead, an *an* prepositional phrase is used (or the recipient is completely left out, which appears to be more common).
 There is some overlap between the verbs in this section with verbs allowing an *an* antipassive (see [@sec:prepositions-dative-antipassive-accusative]).

 This diathesis is only attested with the preverbial *weiter-*.
-With other verbs, this preverbial does not induce any diathesis and it has a continuative aspectual meaning 'to continue', as discussed in [@sec:adverbial-continuative-weiter].
-However, with these ditransitive verbs the meaning is more like 'to pass something on'.
+With non-ditransitive verbs, this preverbial does not induce any diathesis and it has a continuative aspectual meaning 'to continue', as discussed in [@sec:adverbial-continuative-weiter].
+In contrast, with these ditransitive verbs the meaning if *weiter-* is more like 'to pass something on'.

 ::: ex
 - Ich empfehle dir diesen Kuchen.